The Price Of Gold In Malaysia And What Affects It

 Modern investors look to gold as a safe investment for the risk averse.
 The price of gold doesn’t increase very quickly, but it does appreciate at a steady rate.
 They may not make a lot of money from it but there’s no risk of a market crash either.

 There’s no escaping mentioning the factors that affect the price of gold in this conversation.
 Therefore, we are not only going to just list the price of gold here – but also provide you with information on what affects it.

 Current price of gold

 Below are the current Kijang Emas buying and selling prices (as of writing) as listed by Bank Negara Malaysia.

 Source: BNM Kijang Emas

 The price of gold in Malaysia has spiked since the beginning of 2019 as investors look to safe havens from looming economic uncertainty.
-It hit an all time high at the start of 2020 and still trending in the higher end of the price bracket.
+It hit an all time high by mid-2020 and still trending in the higher end of the price bracket.